dominikbraun/dice/README.md

 :game_die: Dice is an ergonomic, flexible, easy to use load balancer designed for non-microservice, static infrastructures.

+**Project status:** In development, some features are experimental yet.

 ## <img src="https://sternentstehung.de/dice-dot.png"> Included Features